Possible Varieties: Rainier, Bing, Lapin, Van

 - By pruning, you can keep your tree to any size.

-- This fruit tree is planted and shipped in a #3 size container.
+- This fruit tree is shipped dormant and bare-rooted.

 (Photo is representational and not necessarily the actual varieties.)